-People are wondering about this questions all the time.
+People are wondering about these questions all the time.
 Which backpack should I choose, which one is the best travel backpack?

 I’ve had a look at many different styles of backpacks and I will share my knowledge with you and why I have chosen the one I am wearing.
 But hey, please do your own research, everybody is different and prefers different features.